microspectrometer/dev-kit-2020/firmware/README-firmware.md

 ```

 Expect the same result (87 passed, 40 skipped, 20 xfailed) when
 running from Cygwin bash.
-The 20 failed tests are because I do
+I think the 20 failed tests are because
-not the dev-kit connected.
+I do not have a dev-kit with working firmware connected.
+I'd try
+connecting it now, but as of May 2020, I haven't written the
+firmware yet.

 ## Documentation